Transport hub

 A transport hub is a place where passengers and cargo are exchanged between vehicles and/or between transport modes.
 Public transport hubs include railway stations, rapid transit stations, bus stops, tram stops, airports, and ferry slips.

-Freight hubs include classification yards, airports, seaports, and truck terminals, or combinations of these.
+Freight hubs include classification yards, airports, inland ports, seaports, and truck terminals, or combinations of these.

 For private transport by car, the parking lot functions as an unimodal hub.

 History

 Historically, an interchange service in the scheduled passenger air transport industry involved a "through plane" flight operated by two or more airlines where a single aircraft was used with the individual airlines operating it with their own flight crews on their respective portions of a direct, no-change-of-plane multi-stop flight.
 In the U.S., a number of air carriers including Alaska Airlines, American Airlines, Braniff International Airways, Continental Airlines, Delta Air Lines, Eastern Airlines, Frontier Airlines (1950–1986), Hughes Airwest, National Airlines (1934–1980), Pan Am, Trans World Airlines (TWA), United Airlines and Western Airlines previously operated such cooperative "through plane" interchange flights on both domestic and/or international services with these schedules appearing in their respective system timetables.

 Delta Air Lines pioneered the hub and spoke system for aviation in 1955 from its hub in Atlanta, Georgia, United States, in an effort to compete with Eastern Air Lines.
 FedEx adopted the hub and spoke model for overnight package delivery during the 1970s.
 When the United States airline industry was deregulated in 1978, Delta's hub and spoke paradigm was adopted by several airlines.
 Many airlines around the world operate hub-and-spoke systems facilitating passenger connections between their respective flights.